 Are you recognizing the right way?

-The State of Employee Recognition in 2012, a study done by Bersin & Associates, found the most important elements of an employee recognition program are the ability to receive specific feedback and give recognition easily.
+The State of Employee Recognition, a study done by Bersin & Associates, found the most important elements of an employee recognition program are the ability to receive specific feedback and give recognition easily.
 If you are a manager, you are probably already doing this because it is easy, effective, and relatively cheap.
 Here’s the thing though: you may have a lot of room for improvement.